Boba Fett: Merchandising

 Fett is one of the top five best-selling Star Wars action figures, and Boba Fett-related products are "among the most expensive" Star Wars merchandise.
 Fett was the first new mail-away action figure created for The Empire Strikes Back; although advertised as having a rocket-firing backpack, safety concerns led Kenner to sell his rocket attached.
 Gray called the early toy "a rare and precious commodity", and one of the rocket-firing prototypes sold at auction for $16,000 in 2003.
 In 2018 and 2019, two of the prototypes were sold at auction, for £69,000 ($USD92,000) and £90,000 ($USD120,000), respectively—each setting the world record for the highest auction price of a Star Wars toy at that time.
 A fully painted figure with a rare variant on the firing mechanism is planned to be auctioned and estimated to be worth $200,000.
+In 2024, one of the only two existing hand painted missile firing bounty hunter Boba Fett action figures was sold for record breaking $525,000 at Heritage Auctions.

 In August 2009, Hasbro released a Fett action figure based on McQuarrie's white-armored concept, and Boba Fett as both a child and bounty hunter have been made into Lego minifigures and a helmet statue of Fett in his armor.
 Wizards of the Coast's Star Wars Trading Card Game includes several Boba Fett cards.
 Hallmark Cards created a Boba Fett Christmas tree ornament.

 In January 2015, an unopened Boba Fett figure sold for £18,000 at auction in the UK, the figure was in factory-fresh condition and did not have the packaging punched for hanging in a shop.

 In mid-2021, Lego released a Slave I set, replacing the ship's name with "Boba Fett's Starship".
 According to the design director of Lego Star Wars, the Slave I name "is just something that Disney doesn't want to use anymore".
 This prompted some backlash from fans, including Mark Austin, who portrays Fett in the Special Edition of A New Hope.
 While the ship was not canonically renamed, Disney is likely merely avoiding slavery-related terms in merchandise.
 In a press release for variant covers for Marvel's War of the Bounty Hunters, the ship is referred to as "Firespray", a reference to the ship's fictional class.